jameslegg/polipo-box/README.md

         vagrant up

-## Usage

 ### Using Vagrant and test-kitchen

-Unfortunately vagrant-berkshelf does not currently support Vagrant 1.5 vagrant-berkshelf has been [officially deprecated](https://sethvargo.com/the-future-of-vagrant-berkshelf/).
+Unfortunately vagrant-berkshelf does not currently support Vagrant 1.5 and vagrant-berkshelf has been [officially deprecated](https://sethvargo.com/the-future-of-vagrant-berkshelf/).
 If you are using vagrant 1.5 it is possible to build a Poplio box using test-kitchen.

 * Install Vagrant 1.2 or later: [www.vagrantup.com/downloads](http://www.vagrantup.com/downloads)